zacharysgoldberg/mapty/README.md

 # Pizza Drone

 Pizza Drone simulator that uses user geolocation data input to display optimal path for delivery.
-Leveraging the Leaflet library for interactive map functionality and a backend API for path computation, the project provides a practical solution for visual route planning.
+Leveraging the Leaflet library for interactive map functionality and a backend API for path computation.
+A tool that provides a practical solution for visual route planning.

 **Frontend in-progress**